Memorial Day weekend draws crowds and triggers warnings

 Republican Gov. Mike DeWine of Ohio, who has been targeted by such demonstrations, insisted the precautions should not be a partisan issue.

-“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
-“Its been very clear what the studies have shown, you wear the mask not to protect yourself so much as to protect others.”
+“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” he said on NBC’s “Meet the Press.”

-Critics chided Democratic Gov. Ralph Northam, who has repeatedly urged Virginians to cover their faces in public, for not heeding his own words when he posed mask-less for photographs with residents this weekend.
-A spokeswoman for the governor’s office said that Northam should have brought a mask out with him — but that he hadn’t been expecting to be near anyone.

-On Sunday, the Trump administration added Brazil to the list of countries it has banned travel from.
-Brazil is second only to the U.S. in reported coronavirus cases.

 Across Europe, meanwhile, a mishmash of travel restrictions appears to be on the horizon, often depending on what passports visitors carry.

 Beginning Monday, France is relaxing its border restrictions, allowing in migrant workers and family visitors from other European countries.
-Italy, which plans to open regional and international borders on June 3 in a bid to boost tourism, is only now allowing locals back to beaches in their own regions with restrictions.
+Italy is only now allowing locals back to beaches in their own regions with restrictions.

-For the first time in months, the faithful gathered in St. Peter’s Square for the traditional Sunday papal blessing, but they kept their distance from one another.
+For the first time in months, the faithful gathered in St. Peter’s Square for the traditional Sunday papal blessing.
 Some 2,000 Muslims gathered for Eid al-Fitr prayers at a sports complex in a Paris suburb, spaced 3 feet (1 meter) apart and wearing masks.

-Beachside communities in England urged Londoners and others to stay away after rules were eased to allow people to drive any distance for exercise or recreation.
-The southern coastal city of Brighton said: “Wish you were here — but not just yet.”
-Wales kept up its “Later” tourism campaign, reminding people that its hotels, restaurants and tourist sites are still closed.
+Greece restarted regular ferry services Monday as the country accelerates efforts to salvage its tourism season.
+Bars and restaurants were also accepting customers again.

+Travel to Greece’s popular tourist islands had been generally off-limits since a lockdown in late March, with only goods suppliers and permanent residents allowed access.

 Mahoney reported from New York.
 Associated Press writers around the world contributed to this report.